yanniedog/Autocrew/README.md

   - `crewai`
   - `langchain_community`

+On Windows, you'll need to install an Ubuntu 20.04 distribution within WSL.
+For more information, see [this guide.](https://www.jeremymorgan.com/blog/generative-ai/how-to-run-llm-local-windows/)

 ## Getting Started

 To get started with Autocrew, you'll need to clone the Git repository to your local machine.
 Follow these steps:

 1. Open your terminal or command prompt.
-(On windows, you'll need to install an Ubuntu 20.04 distribution within WSL)

 2. Clone the Autocrew repository from GitHub using the following command: